 - Payment of other property charges (flood insurance, HOA dues, condo dues, etc.)

 These are FHA requirements, and we need to document every borrower’s ability to meet these obligations.
-It is important to note, however, that Financial Assessment is NOT a “yes or no” qualification of the borrower.
-The results of Financial Assessment are simply used to determine whether a life expectancy set-aside is needed or not.
+It is important to note, however, that Financial Assessment is NOT necessarily a “yes or no” qualification of the borrower.
+The results of Financial Assessment are generally used to determine whether a life expectancy set-aside is needed or not.

 What is a Life Expectancy Set-Aside (LESA)?